-The purpose of the policy is to clarify the process by which academic spaces are assigned to faculty, departments, and programs, and to specify the process for requesting changes in space allocations.
+The purpose of the policy is to clarify the process by which academic spaces are assigned to academic departments, programs, and other units in Academic Affairs and to specify the process for requesting changes in space allocations.

-The policy impacts all academic units reporting to the Office of the Provost either directly or indirectly through an Associate Vice Chancellor.
+The policy impacts all academic units reporting to the Office of the Provost either directly or indirectly through a Dean.

-Academic spaces are assigned by the Provost or his/her designee after evaluation of the needs of academic departments and programs.
-On occasion, space may be reallocated to meet the changing needs of academic departments/programs.
+Academic spaces are assigned by the Provost or his/her designee after evaluation of the needs of academic departments, programs, and units.
+On occasion, space may be reallocated to meet changing needs of Academic Affairs.
 In this context, allocation of academic spaces cannot be viewed as permanent.
 Changes may be initiated by the Provost/designee or by a department chair/program director.
 In the latter case, changes must be approved by the Provost.
 All changes in allocations will be communicated in writing to the chair/director of the affected academic units.

 Every effort will be made to provide offices for all faculty members and department/program support staff.
 However, when offices are in short supply, assignments will be made in the following order of priority: full time tenure track faculty, other full time faculty, full time department/program support staff, part time faculty, part time department/program support staff.

-- Academic spaces include offices, classrooms, laboratories, workrooms, and storage rooms used by faculty members, administrative assistants, office support staff, and academic departments or programs.
+- Academic spaces include offices, classrooms, laboratories, workrooms, and storage rooms used by faculty members, administrative assistants, office support staff, and academic departments, programs, and units.

 - Department/program support staff includes office assistants, administrative assistants, lab managers, etc.